realdonutking123/doge2048/README.md

-# Doge2048
+# Doge2048 Extension and PWA
-Just a couple of minor tweakts to Gabriele Cirulli's code base [here](https://github.com/gabrielecirulli/2048)
+Just a couple of minor tweaks to Gabriele Cirulli's code base [here](https://github.com/gabrielecirulli/2048)

 Made just for fun.
 [Play it here!](http://doge2048.com)